 What Is a Transient Ischemic Attack?

 A transient ischemic attack (TIA), also called a ministroke or warning stroke, causes symptoms similar to those of a stroke.
-The difference is that TIAs don’t cause permanent brain damage, and they usually last less than one hour.
-The average TIA lasts about one minute.
+The difference is that TIAs don’t cause permanent brain damage, and they usually last less than one hour but can last up to 24 hours.
 Approximately one-third of people will suffer a stroke in the year following a TIA.

 TIAs happen when a blood clot or artery spasm suddenly blocks or closes off an artery briefly.
 This stops blood from reaching a part of the brain for a short period of time.
 Different parts of the brain do different things, so TIA symptoms depend on what part of the brain is affected.
 For example, a person can have weakness in his or her arm without the real problem being in the arm.
 The problem can be a lack of blood flow to the part of the brain that is responsible for arm strength.